fivan18/rails-api-template/README.md

 You can get the fibonacci value for a given position the next way: [http://localhost:8000/fibonacci/10](http://localhost:8000/fibonacci/10).

 ### Run tests

+Go to the project's root directory and run

     $ ./bin/bundle exec rspec